 results.loc[run, 'Avg. wolves'] = counts['count wolves'].values.mean()

-We can then proceed with the analysis, first using a histogram to visualize output distributions for each outcome.
+We can then proceed with the analysis, first using a histogram to visualize output distributions for each outcome as shown in Figure 5.

 Figure 5: Output distributions for the average number of sheep agents (left) and wolf agents (right) over 100 ticks

 Bivariate scatter plots can be useful to visualize relationships between each input parameter and the outputs.
-Taking the outcome for the average sheep count as an example, we obtain the following, using the scipy Python library to calculate the Pearson correlation coefficient (r) for each parameter
+Taking the outcome for the average sheep count as an example, we obtain Figure 6, using Scipy to calculate the Pearson correlation coefficient (r) for each parameter.
+This indicates a positive relationship between the sheep-gain-from-food parameter and the mean sheep count, and negative relationships for the wolf-gain-from-food and wolf-reproduce parameters.

-:

 Figure 6: Scatter plots for the average number of sheep agents as a function of each input parameter

-This indicates a positive relationship between the sheep-gain-from-food parameter and the mean sheep count, and negative relationships for the wolf-gain-from-food and wolf-reproduce parameters.

-We can then use SALib to calculate first-order (S1), second-order (S2) and total (ST) Sobol indices, to estimate each input's contribution to the variance of the average sheep count.
+We can use SALib to calculate first-order (S1), second-order (S2) and total (ST) Sobol indices, to estimate each input's contribution to the variance of the average sheep count.
 By default, 95% confidence intervals are also estimated for each index.
 The analysis function returns a Python dictionary.

 Si = sobol.analyze(problem, results['Avg. sheep'].values, calc_second_order=True, print_to_console=False)

-As a simple example, we first visualize the first-order and total indices and their confidence bounds using the default Pandas plotting functions, after converting the dictionary returned by SALib to a dataframe:
+As a simple example, we first visualize the first-order and total indices and their confidence bounds using the default Pandas plotting functions, after converting the dictionary returned by SALib to a DataFrame:

 Figure 7: First-order and total Sobol indices with confidence bounds, for the average number of sheep agents

 The sheep-gain-from-food parameter has the highest ST index, indicating that it contributes over 50% of output variance when accounting for interactions with other parameters.
-However, the confidence bounds are overly broad due to the small n value used for sampling, so that a larger sample would be required for reliable results.
+However, the confidence bounds are overly broad due to the small n value used for sampling, indicating that a larger sample would be required for reliable results.
 For instance, the S1 index is estimated to be larger than ST for the random-seed parameter, which is an artifact of the small sample size.

 We can use a more sophisticated visualization to include the second-order interactions between inputs: